group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

     - Modifications section: Lists the filters applied to get the current displayed image from the original image.
 4. Image properties: Shows which image is currently in display.

 Usually, selecting one of the sets of modifications present in the Saved section of Processings is enough to obtain a good modified image.
-For example, as seen in Figure 5, the first modification shows a modified image of Figure 3 which has a black background with all worms in white and no noise, besides the scale bar.
-This is a good modification, which will enable WorMe to get accurate length measurements.
+For example, as seen in Figure 4, the first modification shows a modified image of Table 1a) which has a black background with all worms in white and no noise, besides the scale bar.
+This is a good modification which will enable WorMe to get accurate length measurements.

 Sometimes, however, none of the modifications are good.
 This usually happens when attempting to analyse images that are not compound microscopy images.
 For example, fluorescence images tend to have black worms and white background, and stereomicroscopy images tend to miss worms due to differences in lighting at different parts of the image.